-I recently coded a basic statistics applicaiton for a client that offers a website affiliate program.
+I recently coded a basic statistics application for a client that offers a website affiliate program.
 I thought it might be worth sharing how easy it is to code this type of software in Rails.
 Keep in mind this is extremely basic but never the less a good illustration of how to tackle a cumbersome project relatively easily.

 Decide what to track.